 The cloud computing is the technology of the moment: businesses, governments and simple users are increasingly becoming aware of its benefits and the fact that, in the near future, will revolutionize the world of IT as we know it.

-These days to be at the center of the cyclone is Dropbox , one of the most popular services for sharing and saving files, accused in a complaint lodged with the Federal Trade Commission , having lied about data security of its members.
+These days to be at the center of the storm is Dropbox , one of the most popular services for sharing and saving files, accused in a complaint lodged with the Federal Trade Commission , he lied about data security of its members.

 All files stored on Dropbox servers are encrypted (AES - 256) and are inaccessible without your account password.

 All files stored on Dropbox servers are encrypted (AES - 256).

 But there's more!
-While up to 13 April 2011, the conditions of use envisaged that
+While up to 13 April 2011, the conditions of use stipulated that

 Dropbox employees are not able to access user files